-''' display Specifies a pointer to the Display structure; returned from XOpenDisplay.

-error_base_return The base value for X Print Service Extension errors. '''
+display Specifies a pointer to the Display structure; returned from XOpenDisplay . event_base_return The base value for X Print Service Extension events. error_base_return The base value for X Print Service Extension errors.

 A non-zero status if the X Print Service Extension exists; otherwise a status of zero.